linnykoleh/Spring/Notes.md

 }
 ```

-- And also quite useful is the **index** attribute, which should be used when the constructor has more parameters of the same type.
+- `index` attribute, which should be used when the constructor has more parameters of the same type.

 ```xml
 <beans>